Commands Reference

 /config hub

-/config client
+/config node

-/config client
+/config node

 /config theme